shefalishr95/Object-detection-using-YOLOv8-and-RT-DETR/README.md

 - **Split**: 7,092 training images, 1,884 validation images, 1,024 test images
 - **Imbalance**: 9 underrepresented classes and 1 overrepresented class

 The dataset was sourced from Roboflow and used without additional pre-processing.
-Visualization of class balance is available in the Appendix.

 ## Model Overview